Skidder

 A skidder is any type of heavy vehicle used in a logging operation for pulling cut trees out of a forest in a process called "skidding", in which the logs are transported from the cutting site to a landing.
-There they are loaded onto trucks (or in times past, railroad cars or flumes), and sent to the mill.
+There they are loaded onto trucks (or railroad cars or a flume), and sent to the mill.
 One exception is that in the early days of logging, when distances from the timberline to the mill were shorter, the landing stage was omitted altogether, and the "skidder" would have been used as the main road vehicle, in place of the trucks, railroad, or flume.
-Modern forms of skidders can pull trees with a cable/winch (cable skidder), just like the old steam donkeys, or with a hydraulic grapple either on boom (grapple skidder) or on the back of the frame (clambunk skidder).
+Modern forms of skidders can pull trees with a cable and winch (cable skidder), just like the old steam donkeys, or with a hydraulic grapple either on boom (grapple skidder) or on the back of the frame (clambunk skidder).

 History

 Early skidders were pulled by a team of oxen, horses or mules.
 The driver would straddle the cart over felled logs, where dangling tongs would be positioned to raise the end of the log off the ground.
 The team pulled the tongue forward, allowing the log to "skid" along between the rolling wheels.
 These were known as "slip-tongue wheels" Starting in the early 1920s, animals were gradually replaced by gasoline-powered crawlers, although some small operations continue to use horses.
 In other places, steel "arches" were used behind the crawlers.
-Similar in function to the slip-tongue wheels, arches were used to reduce friction by raising up one end of the load, which was dangled from a cable which in turn ran down the back of the arch, & was raised or lowered by the crawler's winch.
+Similar in function to the slip-tongue wheels, arches were used to reduce friction by raising up one end of the load, which was dangled from a cable which in turn ran down the back of the arch, and was raised or lowered by the crawler's winch.
 Another piece similar to the arch was the "bummer", which was simply a small trailer to be towed behind a crawler, on top of which one end of the log load would rest.